STI Testing for Adult Content Creators: What You Need to Know Before Your Next Collab

 Clinic or Sexual Health Center

-• Results are processed by certified labs that meet PASS standards and can be verified by collaborators or studios.
+• Testing is processed by certified labs that meet PASS standards and are widely recognized across the industry.

-• Clinicians are available for follow-up care, treatment, or questions about results.
+• Clinicians can diagnose symptoms, prescribe treatment, and answer questions about results.

-• Many clinics, including PASS-certified locations, offer same-day or next-day turnaround.
+• Many PASS-certified clinics offer same-day or next-day turnaround.

 At-Home Test Kits

-• Convenient for creators who travel or live far from a clinic.
+• They travel frequently or live far from a clinic.

 Bottom line: